Who was James Otis?

-James Otis, Jr. was a successful lawyer from Boston, Massachusetts.
-He played a key role in helping shape the ideology of the American Revolution with his opposition to Writs of Assistance, the Sugar Act, taxation without representation, and the Stamp Act.
-He also saw all people as equal, with the same rights, regardless of skin color.
-He should be considered a Founding Father for his early arguments for rights and liberty, but his career was cut short by mental issues.
+Otis also saw all people as equal, with the same rights, regardless of skin color.
+An argument can be made that he should be considered a Founding Father because of his early arguments for rights and liberty.
+Unfortunately, his career was cut short by mental issues.

-His sister, Mercy Otis Warren, and brothers, Joseph Otis and Samuel Allyne Otis, were Patriots and contributed to the American cause, as was his nephew, Harrison Gray Otis.
+His sister, Mercy Otis Warren, and brothers, Joseph Otis and Samuel Allyne Otis, were Patriots and contributed to the American cause, as did his nephew, Harrison Gray Otis.

 His father was a prominent lawyer in Massachusetts and an officer in the militia.
 People referred to his father as Colonel Otis, to avoid confusion with the younger James.

 In the spring of 1755, Otis married Ruth Cunningham.
 She was the daughter of a Boston merchant.
-She was regarded as very beautiful, and the marriage increased his social standing.
+By all accounts, she was regarded as very beautiful, and the marriage increased his social standing.
 However, she was a Loyalist, so they disagreed on many political issues, which frustrated him at times.

 James volunteered as a midshipman at the outbreak of the American Revolutionary War and died around the age of 18.